"It's about taking the time to listen. All things change through time! Cars, trucks ... a

-Mission: Retired now for years, let's see: should I watch TV (duh!) or fine tune this effort, travel and dx more?
+Mission: When I retired from the job I loved after 33 years, I was told "the head of the company wants to see you."
+I had the nicest 40 minute talk with him.
+Any problem I ever had, to me, he was approachable.
+Human.
+Kind.
+I didn't care what others said.
+To me, he was good.
+I talked with him honestly, talked with him as a friend and he knew nothing was said outside those walls.
+I was humbled.
+Few have talked with him.
+I found it easy.
+He respected me and liked me.
+There was one quote, which he has said in front of others, much to their dismay, I guess: "I'm surrounded by suck ups all day.
+You have no idea how refreshing you are!"
+More on retirement, let's see: should I watch TV (duh!) or fine tune this effort, travel and dx more?
 Hello!
-My hope is this effort is of some help to you.
+The hope is this effort is of some help to you.
 It takes very, very little time/effort.
 All content is original.
 I get a kick out of the newer rules of some: you can only report a dx catch ONCE A YEAR!
 Huh?
 So if I hear a station in September and then again in April, I'm a bad boy?
 This has happened to me!
 Another is where one uses an abbreviation.
 I was lambasted by an editor once in the pub I paid to subscribe to!
 He could not write to me in private, but had to lambaste me in a column.
 Sorry!
 Good bye!
 "YL" is "offensive" and so I asked a 44 year old woman if I called her a "young lady" if that was offensive.
 Of course, the answer was "no, of course not!"
 These are time honored, non threatening terms.
 Was also yelled at for using "nx" for news!
 Good God, these people are editors, not Jesus Christ!
+Got a reply from an editor that I reported 790 KGHL Billings 3 times in one year!
+From South Milwaukee,WI (not Milwaukie,OR) that is 1050+ miles!
+Nice haul thru 780 WBBM IBOC!
+Nah!
+Still got the old crusty!
+When I wrote that letter was "carbon copied" to club president to admonish me, a good reporter of 30+ years, at the time!
+It to me was amazing how other reporters could report international dx, or another could write with commentary on everything, but, not me.
+I wrote them both "you've lost a good reporter."
+Never wrote again!
+It doesn't stop.
 If you report as "NEW", you're called "a bean counter."
 If you write your log in one simple line, you might get ripped for not writing War & Peace about your logging!
 If all you heard was calls popping out on a graveyard channel, should you write a 3 sentence diatribe?
 Another is where the editor will print "what time" by the log.
 I know the editor is "too busy" to write the contributor, ask the time, then publish the end result.
 Another, as mentioned is the lack of a simple "thank you."
-I have send in thousands of tips, contributed format flips and dx, ad nauseam!
+I have sent in thousands of tips, contributed format flips and dx, ad nauseam!
 To never get a thank you?
 See ya!
 I can put my efforts where they are appreciated.
 One might wonder if there are 200-500 paying members and the same 6 contribute, something might be wrong!
 I've written and completed surveys, again, with no thanks, so..... cue the music!
-I would never treat anyone like that!
-Never!
-Ever!
-Never.
-Treat others as you wish to be treated.
-"Karma is a bitch!"
-"The devil you know might not be as bad as the one you don't!"
-I swear I am grateful for the true friends I have:Mark, Ed, Chuck, Jimmy, Janet & Barb.
-That's all I need!
-We're OMs & YLs!
-Sorry.
-"How should I live my life to make you happy?"
-Too, I thank God for family!
+I think the few contributors to these venues all deserve better!

 I can honestly say this came about by accident!
 This is the story

 of what you are looking at today, and how it got to where it is.
 In 1981, I

 had earlier in the month of September, been

 in an auto accident.
 A gentleman ran a red light

 while I was on my way to work.
 I would be out

 of work for six weeks eventually.
 I remember the

 be here!"
 While dx'ing, not going to work for six

 weeks, and having a demolished car that took forever

 to fix, I was bored!
 I was under doctors orders not

 to do much.
 While sitting one thinks a lot.